 I would argue that the post important area to stay dry while camping is your groin.

 Read more: A Camper’s Guide on How to Poop in the Woods

 9. How to manage your period while camping

 For those of us with periods, how do you keep yourself clean and hygienic on a camping trip?
 There are a few strategies.

 The first is to use a Diva Cup.
 This is a silicone cup you insert into your vagina which collects blood.
 You regularly dump and clean it.
 I’ve never used one, so check out the website for more info.

 If you prefer pads and tampons, that is completely okay.
 Where you will run into difficulties is what do you do with the products after they have been used?
 My answer to this is The Party Bag!
 The Party Bag is a large Ziplock bag covered in Duct Tape (so you cannot see what is inside).
 When you go into the forest to change your pad/tampon, you put the used on in the Party Bag.
 You can also put the pad/tampon into a small plastic bag, tie it up and then put it in the Party Bag.
 This will prevent bad odours emerging when you open the Party Bag.

 Finally, instead of using pads/tampons, you can use Thinx period-proof underwear.
 I only recently started doing this and it’s awesome.
 A pair of underwear holds up to two tampons worth and eliminates all waste.
 The used underwear can be kept inside a Party Bag, or you can rinse it in the lake, dry it in the sun and put it in another bag.

 Read More: A Camper’s Guide to Camping on Your Period

-Even on a camping trip you should be doing you dishes.
+Even in the wild, you should be washing your dishes.
 This is to prevent bacteria growth or mould (especially important on a long camping trip).